DiegoDeberdt/SwingMVC/README.md

 - `Controllers`: Contains the controller classes for each view.
 - `Models`: Contains the model classes representing the data and business logic.
 - `Views`: Contains the view classes for the GUI components.
-- `Views.View1`, `Views.View2`, `Views.View3`, `Views.View4`, `Views.View5`: Contain specific view implementations for different parts of the application.

 ### Main Components

 #### Main Class

 The `Main` class extends `JFrame` and serves as the entry point for the application.
 It initializes the main window and sets up the various models, views, and controllers.
-The main window is titled "University of Luxembourg - 2021/2022 - GUI Project - D. Deberdt" and uses a `BorderLayout` to organize the components.
+The main window uses a `BorderLayout` to organize the components.

 #### Models

 The application includes five models, each representing different data and business logic:

-- `Model1`: Represents a message from interstellar space.
+- `Model1`: Shows a message from interstellar space.
-- `Model2`: Represents a flag design.
+- `Model2`: Shows a flag design.
-- `Model3`: Represents a thermostat.
+- `Model3`: Shows a thermostat.
-- `Model4`: Represents an infinite walk.
+- `Model4`: Shows a warrior on an "infinite walk".
-- `Model5`: Represents bubbles and snow.
+- `Model5`: Shows a winter landscape with snow.

+Note that the stars in interstellar space and the snow falling in the last pane is basically the same animation reconfigured.

 #### Views

 The views are responsible for displaying the data to the user.
 Each model has a corresponding view:

-- `View1In`: Displays the data from `Model1`.
-- `View2In`: Displays the data from `Model2`.
-- `View3In`: Displays the data from `Model3`.
-- `View4In`: Displays the data from `Model4`.
-- `View5In`: Displays the data from `Model5`.

 Additionally, there are input and output panels:

 - `InputPanel`: Allows user interaction with the views.